verbose/verb/docs/_temp.md

 ## .verb.md

-Add a `.verb.md.` [template]() to your project and run `verb` from the command line to generate the project's readme using data from package.json.
+Add a `.verb.md.` [template][verbmd] to your project and run `verb` from the command line to generate the project's readme using data from package.json.

-If you need more, use a [verbfile.js]().
+If you need more, use a [verbfile.js][verbfile].

 **Example .verb.md**

-This is a basic readme template that Verb's maintainers like to use.
+This is a basic readme template that Verb's own maintainers like to use.

 ```markdown
 # {%%= name %} {%%= badge("fury") %}